mrgnw/ananas/passkeys_plan.md

         - `POST /api/auth/register/verify`: Verify the registration response from the browser using `@simplewebauthn/server`.
 If valid:
             - Create a new User record.
             - Create a new Passkey record linked to the user.
-            - Potentially log the user in immediately by creating a session.
+            - Log the user in by setting a secure, HTTP-only session cookie containing the user ID.
     - **Login:**
         - `POST /api/auth/login`: Generate authentication options using `@simplewebauthn/server`, including a challenge.
 Store the challenge.
         - `POST /api/auth/login/verify`: Verify the authentication response from the browser.
 If valid:
             - Check the signature counter.
-            - Create a user session (e.g., using Lucia).
+            - Set a secure, HTTP-only session cookie containing the user ID.
             - Update the passkey counter in the database.
     - **Logout:**
-        - `POST /api/auth/logout`: Invalidate the current user session.
+        - `POST /api/auth/logout`: Clear the session cookie.

 ### 1.4.
-Session Management (`src/lib/server/auth.ts` or similar)
-    - Configure Lucia (or chosen library) with the Drizzle adapter.
-    - Define functions for creating, validating, and invalidating sessions.
+Session Handling (Cookies)
+    - Use secure, HTTP-only cookies to store a session identifier (e.g., user ID) after successful authentication.
+    - Cookies should have appropriate attributes (`Secure`, `HttpOnly`, `SameSite=Lax`, `Path=/`).

 ### 1.5.
 Server Hooks (`src/hooks.server.ts`)
     - Implement the `handle` hook to:
-        - Validate the session cookie on incoming requests using Lucia.
+        - Read the session cookie on incoming requests.
+        - If the cookie exists, attempt to retrieve the corresponding user from the database using the ID from the cookie.
-        - Attach user session information (`user`, `session`) to `event.locals`.
+        - Attach the retrieved user information (or `null` if no valid session) to `event.locals.user`.

 ### 1.6.
 Environment Configuration (`.env`, `wrangler.json`)
     - Define required environment variables for SimpleWebAuthn (e.g., `RP_ID`, `RP_ORIGIN`).